Description

 What color eggs do Black Breasted Red Cubalaya Bantams lay?

 They lay small bantam eggs.
-Customers usually choose this breed for its looks, rarity, and show appeal rather than egg color or egg volume.
+Customers usually choose this breed more for rarity, appearance, and show value than for egg color or egg volume.

 Are Black Breasted Red Cubalaya Bantams good for meat?